 - Speaking on your own: Although you write the essay, avoid including first-person pronouns.
 Your essay should be formal and neutral.

 - Writing about everything and nothing in particular: Adding too many ideas will make your essay general, clumsy, and boring.
-For example, take two appeals and explore them in a broader scope within two paragraphs.

 Final Rhetorical Writing Tips

 Aside from caveats, it would be reasonable to point out the most effective tips for writing a rhetorical essay.
 Following them will accelerate the writing process and prompt you to write a flawless and cohesive essay.
+If you want to strengthen your overall writing beyond this essay type, our guide on how to improve essay writing skills covers strategies that apply across all essay formats.

 - Narrow down summary: Summaries are often optional.
 But when they are mandatory, ensure making them as compressed as possible.
 Avoid retelling the text in detail.
-Instead, write several sentences and remain on the surface.

 - Assess the work and its peculiarities: Typically, students forget to do an analysis of the work and find out how the author delivered the message.
 You are evaluating the text and means used to persuade the recipient, not the subject matter.

 - Write clear references: You will include many examples from the text in your essay, so make sure to use proper citations to distinguish your explanations from original statements.
-Also, don’t forget to cite your references at the end of your rhetorical analysis essay and give credit to the author.

 References

-- San José State University – How to Write the LLD/ENGL 100A Rhetorical Analysis Essay.
+- San Jose State University — How to Write the LLD/ENGL 100A Rhetorical Analysis Essay.

 - Cleveland State University — What is the Rhetorical Situation?